What Is a Health Services Manager? A Look at the Pros Who Keep Healthcare Facilities Humming

 - Maintaining close communication with medical leadership and directors

-“Health services managers may have the responsibility for helping to put processes and policies in place to help balance business needs with medical needs and requirements,” says Hinkel.
+“Health services managers may have the responsibility of helping to put processes and policies in place to help balance business needs with medical needs and requirements,” Hinkel adds.

-To put it simply, health services managers merge business and healthcare priorities to ensure hospitals function as smoothly as possible.
+To put it simply, health and medical services managers merge business and healthcare priorities to ensure hospitals function as smoothly as possible.